tmralmeida/wasp-AI-ML-m1/README.md

 * reward of hitting against an obstacle: -10
 * reward of moving in any direction: -1
 * reward of vacuuming one cell with dirty: +1
-* the state keeps track of the rewards in each cell, where `0` means the robot's location
+* the `model` keeps track of the rewards in each cell, where `0` means the robot's location

 The user can keep track on the changes on the environment by looking at the logs in the terminal.
-For instance, an 11-Grid world environment and the respective `state` should look like this:
+For instance, an 11-Grid world environment and the respective `model` should look like this:

 <img src="docs/example_gs11.png" align="right" width="500" height="500"/>

-Initial `state` representation:
+Initial `model` representation:

 ```